 Is It Worth To Visit Huasteca Potosina?

 There are many reasons to visit the Huasteca Potosina region.
-The beautiful tropical rainforest, the sugarcane fields, and all you can eat oranges and grapefruit (if you arrive in November!).
+The beautiful tropical rainforest, the sugarcane fields, and all-you-can-eat oranges and grapefruit (if you arrive in November!).

-And because most of the waterfalls here are bunched so close together, it’s easy to visit most of these places in just a few days.
+And because most of the waterfalls here are so close together, it’s easy to visit most of these places in just a few days.

 Best Time To Visit Huasteca Potosina

-Different seasons shape the Huasteca potosina waterfalls differently.
+Different seasons shape the Huasteca Potosina waterfalls differently.
 And each season has its pros and cons.
 We will discuss each below.

-Dry Season At Huasteca Potosina
+Dry Season at Huasteca Potosina (November to March)

 For the most stunningly blue waters, visiting the waterfalls in Huasteca Potosina during the dry season is a must.
 The running water is more calm and doesn’t kick up as much sediment, which is the cause of murky waters.

 The temperature will also be more suitable for travel.
 It’s less hot and humid during this season.